 Now how can you leverage vertical scaling decisions to design an environment that scales both vertically and horizontally?

 Let’s look at an example for AWS Autoscaling groups (ASGs).
 In ASGs you define the size of an EC2 instance through a launch config.
 The ASG process then ensures all EC2 instances that are part of the group are launched using the specified size.
 You need to specify the min, max and desired number of EC2 instance in the group.
 And if you want to leverage horizontal scaling typically based on a target resource utilization or keep the group size as is.
 ASGs also provide health-checks that automatically discover unhealthy instances, terminate them and launch a replacement instance to ensure high availability.

 What ASGs lack is a way to determine what is the correct size to specify for the EC2 instances.
 A decision that could create performance bottlenecks or waste money if you overprovision or have unused RI inventory.
 Turbonomic’s analytics ensure you get the best performance for the app running on the group of entities at the lowest possible cost.

 So how does that Turbonomic work in concert with AWS autoscaling to provide vertical and horizontal scaling?

 Once you leverage Turbonomic’s decision for the correct EC2 instance size there are different approaches to propagating a vertical resize to a group of multiple EC2 instance.
 Orchestrating the change should be done in alignment with of how you manage ASGs and the level of disruption you can tolerate.
 Here is an example for zero downtime leveraging terraforms.

-Below is an event-based approach which increases the size of the group by one to minimize downtime and then leverage the ASG health check processes to terminate one instance at a time and launch a new one that conforms to the desired size.
+Below is an event-based approach which increases the size of the group by one to minimize downtime and then leverages the ASG health check processes to terminate one instance at a time and launch a new one that conforms to the desired size.